Junction Boulevard station: Exits

 This station has one elevated station house beneath the platforms tracks.
 Four staircases from each corner of Junction Boulevard and Roosevelt Avenue go up to a mezzanine that has a token booth in the center and a turnstile bank on the east and west sides.
 These turnstile banks lead to a crossunder and has a single staircase going up to each platform towards the west (railroad south) end.

 This station was made ADA accessible in 2007, at the cost of $6 million.
 From the northeast corner of the intersection this station is located at, a single elevator goes up to an enclosed overpass above the platforms with an intermediate stop at the mezzanine.
-The overpass has two HEET turnstiles and a gate that is automatically opened when a MetroCard is swiped at either turnstile.
+The overpass has two HEET turnstiles and a gate that is automatically opened when OMNY is tapped at either turnstile.
 Inside, two elevators go down to the platforms, one for each.
 Previously, an "AutoGate" Reduced-fare MetroCard was required to open the gate.
 An emergency staircase goes down to the Manhattan-bound platform and an employee-facility is on the Flushing-bound end of the overpass.